Top of page logo

 Where to Stay in Malapascua

-That said; here’s what we consider to be the Top 3 Places to Stay in Malapascua for Divers:
+That said; if you’re in a rush, here’s what I consider to be the Best 3 Malapascua Dive Resorts:

 Malapascua dive resort: Shark's Tail